Mbed-TLS/TF-PSA-Crypto/README.md

-The TF-PSA-Crypto repository provides an implementation of the [PSA Cryptography API version 1.2](https://arm-software.github.io/psa-api/crypto/1.2/), with the limitation that the implementation of the PAKE 1.2 function set still has minor non-compliances, such as returned error codes.
+The TF-PSA-Crypto repository provides an implementation of the [PSA Cryptography API version 1.2](https://arm-software.github.io/psa-api/crypto/1.2/), with the limitation that the implementation of the [PAKE extension](https://arm-software.github.io/psa-api/crypto/1.2/ext-pake/) still has minor non-compliances, such as returned error codes.

 The PSA Cryptography API implementation is organized around the [PSA Cryptography driver interface](docs/proposed/psa-driver-interface.md)